JosephineYang228/Credit_Risk_Analysis/README.md

 ![EEAC](https://github.com/JosephineYang228/Credit_Risk_Analysis/blob/8f80037601cb4b0419e08cc9d67c86f56bcc3757/image/EEAC.png)

 ## Summary
 Sensitivity is an important index but there are situations in which precision is more important than sensitivity.
-In this case, I use 6 different models to train and predit the dataset and ranking the models in descending order according to the balance accuracy score as follows:
+In this case, I use 6 different models to train and predict the dataset and ranking the models in descending order according to the balance accuracy score as follows:
  - Easy Ensemble AdaBoost Classifier.
 The balanced accuracy test it 91.8%.
  - Balanced Random Forest Classifier.
 The balanced accuracy test it 79.1%.
  - Naive Random Oversampling.
 The balanced accuracy test it 65.0%.